megatag1234/ScootPark/README.md

 # The full game is out now
-If it gets popular I might make a MacOS version
+If it gets popular I might make a MacOS version.
 It's currently in version 1.0